-While port 9 acts as an I/O port, a pin in port 9 becomes an output port if the corresponding P9DDR bit is set to 1, and an input port if this bit is cleared to 0.
-For selecting the pin function, see table 9.17.
+A pin in port 9 becomes an output port if the corresponding P9DDR bit is set to 1, and an input port if this bit is cleared to 0.

 P9DDR is a write-only register.
 Its value cannot be read.
 All bits return 1 when read.